jnwatson/py-lmdb/docs/index.rst

         >>> vals1
         'value1'

-**Caution:** in both PyPy and CPython, *returned buffers absolutely should not be used after their generating transaction has completed, or after you modified the database in the same transaction!*
+    In both PyPy and CPython, returned buffer objects *must be discarded* after their generating transaction has completed.

 ``writemap`` mode